upend0/L2-1DV610/README.md

 ## Classes and their public methods

 ### Class: TheAllLanguageTranslator
-A class that translates a string to All Language.
+A class that translates a string to the All Language.

 #### Public methods
 * `translateToTheAllLanguage(stringToTranslate)`: Translates a string to the All Language.